hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 with CuTe layout, but the doc does not explain *how* to compute a complement.
-While it is okay to treat these low-level operations as black boxes and just move on writing good GPU programs with CuTe, we do feel the need to have a rigorous foundation of the concepts in our program.
+While it is okay to treat these low-level operations as black boxes and just move on writing good GPU programs with CuTe, we do feel the need to have a rigorous foundation of the concepts when writing our programs.

 **Goal.**
 Building such rigurous foundation is the goal of this blog post.
 In particular,